 Next, we’re going to add a method to send the message.
 If you don’t know what methods are, I highly recommend watching my video about events where I explain the basic Java terminology.

-class, after which we select sendMessage(String)
+We’re selecting the Player class, after which we select sendMessage(String).

-, which you can add by right clicking and searching for it.
+The player is the Command Sender block.
+The message can be colored with colored String, which you can add by right clicking and searching for it.
 You can now add colors to your message with the ‘&’ tag!

 Official (but outdated) documentation